mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 TODO: 'needs cleanup, standardization, editing, new images, etc.'
 ---

 ![RDK Logo]({{ site.baseurl }}/images/what-is-the-rdk-01.png)

 ## Overview

-The Rhino RDK is a collection of tools that extend the Rhino application platform with visualization specific capabilities.
+The Rhino Renderer Development Kit (AKA _RDK_) is a collection of tools that extend the Rhino application platform with visualization-specific capabilities.

 The RDK underpins the [Brazil for Rhino](http://brazil.mcneel.com/) product, and all of the above features are supported in that product.
 However, all of these features are available to third-party developers to integrate their products into Rhino.